soverenio/docs/docs/getting-started/quick-start.md

 7. That's it!
 You may [go to the Soveren app](https://app.soveren.io/) now.

-   Also you may want to check the [description of available dashboards](../../dashboards/overview).

 ## What happens under the hood

 There are several things which happen automatically in the cluster when you install the Soveren Agent: